A week in Malta: The perfect 7-day Malta itinerary

 Those interested in archaeological sites should visit the UNESCO-listed Hal Saflieni Hypogeum, Hagar Qim Temple and the Ggantija Temples, which are older than the Egyptian pyramids.

-Malta is also well connected to the island of Sicily with ferry crossings several times a week.
-The journey takes between 1.5 hours and 3 hours depending on the route you take.
+Malta is also well connected to the island of Sicily, with several ferry crossings per day that take just 1 hour and 45 minutes, as well as this full-day Sicily tour, where you’ll visit Mount Etna.
 Have a look at my Sicily itinerary to get inspired!

 If you have any questions about the itinerary or recommendations on other places to visit in Malta, let me know in the comments.

-Thinking about visiting other destinations in the Mediterranean region as well?
-Then take a look at my following travel guides:
+Planning to explore other destinations in the Mediterranean region as well?
+Then take a look at my blog posts:

 READ MORE: